chandrakanthsagar/SportsSchedular/README.md

-# SportsSchedular

-# Sports Session Management System
+# Sports Schedular Web Application

 Welcome to the Sports Session Management System!
 This application allows administrators to manage available sports, and players to create and join sport sessions (matches).